-Do you have an Ecobee Thermostat and only have two wires (a red and a white) and no c wire?
+Do you have an Ecobee Smart Thermostat and only have two wires (a red and a white) and no c wire?
 Then this article is the easy answer to the problem that no one seems to be talking about.

 The following are the steps that we took to install a smart thermostat without c wire (or common wire).
 In our example, we used an Ecobee thermostat during this install.

 If your furnace does not have a C terminal then according to Ecobee you will need to use their PEK or Power Extender Kit.
 Which looks something like this.

 If you contact Ecobee they will tell you that you need to have a c wire in order to get your thermostats up and running and that includes the PEK.

 Even though at the time when we bought ours Home Depot didn’t say anything about needing one.
 In fact, they had a sign right in front of the Thermostat display saying “No C-Wire needed for installation”.

 I have seen on the forums where a lot of people are complaining about this.
 So I did my research and have crafted a simple way of doing the install yourself without any need for adding a c wire to your existing system and it is TOO SIMPLE.

 I suppose I should preface this by saying a couple of things.

 1. – I am not a certified electrician or plumber and that if you do this, you are doing it at your own risk.

 2. – My heating system is a forced hot water boiler system and I am using Ecobee thermostats so your results may vary depending on the type of heating system you have in your home.